Clogged Arteries: Causes, Symptoms & Support Strategies

 Regular Movement & Exercise

 Regular movement and exercise are essential for your cardiovascular and overall health.
 Regular movement may help to reduce your risk of plaque formation and clogged arteries.
-I recommend that you exercise at least 20 minutes, 5 times a day.
+I recommend that you exercise at least 20 minutes, 5 times a week.
+This could be as simple as taking a walk each day.

 Aim for a mix of cardiovascular exercises, such as trampoline workouts, running, swimming, biking, or aerobics classes, and strength and resistance training, such as weight lifting, bodyweight workouts, TRX, or cross-fit.
 High-intensity interval training is a great mix of both worlds.
 Add some low impact workouts, such as yoga or pilates.
 Stay active throughout the day by stretching, walking, and taking the stairs (31).